Comparing Open Source Database Options

 - Applications already using MySQL

-- Businesses seeking a fully open source alternative to MySQL
+- Businesses seeking an open source alternative to Oracle MySQL

 Limitations: